ZXF1001/coords-nsga2/docs/api.en.md

 - `prob_crs` (float): Crossover probability in the range 0-1.
 - `prob_mut` (float): Mutation probability in the range 0-1 or -1.
 - `random_seed` (int, optional): Random seed.
 Default is 42.
+- `n_jobs` (int, optional): Number of jobs for parallel computation.
+Default is 1 (serial computation).
+Set to -1 to use all available CPU cores, or any other value to specify the number of cores to use.

 **Attributes:**